A motivic construction of the de Rham-Witt complex: Cube invariance and reciprocity

-\begin{remark} In \cite{KSY2}, a functor named $\omega^{\CI}$ is defined by the same formula as $h^0$, but it is regarded as a functor taking values in the category of cube-invariant presheaves rather than $\PSh(\QCor_S^\prop)$. \end{remark}
+\begin{remark} In \cite{KSY2}, a functor named $\omega^{\CI}$ is defined by the same formula as $h^0$, but it is regarded as a functor taking values in the category of cube invariant presheaves rather than $\PSh(\MCor^\Lambda_k)$. \end{remark}